jimxshaw/jimxshaw.github.io/_posts/2017-06-09-http-method-summary.md

 404 Not Found
 ```

 We return a 204 No Content after a successful DELETE request of a particular resource and return a 404 if the resource is not found.
+No Content means the server has successfully fulfilled the request and that there's nothing to be sent with the response body.

 ```
 Request: